KimPrince/zf2-starter/README.md

 Installation
 ------------

-1. Download and extract the files to a working directory.
+Step 1.
+Download and extract the files to a working directory.
 On *nix systems, the easiest way to do this is:

 ````
     wget https://github.com/KimPrince/zf2-starter/archive/master.tar.gz